-If you want to be a brand innovator in today’s fast-paced digital world, you’ll need to create quality content.
+If you want to be seen in today's fast-paced digital world, you'll need to create quality content.
 You need to be impeccable to rise above the noise.
-So here are my ideas for the top 11 traits of great content:
+So here are the top 11 traits of great content:

 1. It's evergreen